Pīpipi: Description

 A warm mix of brown and chestnut on the upper part of the bird whilst the lower section is a noticeably paler brown.
 The head is a mix of patches of chestnut brown and dark brown with spots and streaks.
 The face and zones behind it can be an ash/dark grey.
 The whiteish eye stripe is another distinguishing feature of brown creeper.
-The legs and beak are a pinkish – grey/brown colour.
-The tail is long, frayed and has a distinctive dark bar at the tip and the eyes are a dark reddish brown colour.
+The legs and beak are a pinkish or grey-brown colour.
+The tail is long, frayed and has a distinctive dark bar at the tip and the eyes are a dark reddish brown.

 The sexes and juveniles are very similar in appearance.
 Juveniles can be distinguished from adults before May as the juveniles have yellow bill flanges and dark brown legs.
 Juveniles are distinguishable by having a greyer head, i.e. less reddish-brown, in addition to lacking the white stripe behind the eye.
+Brown creepers moult in late summer.

 The males weigh on average 13.5 g, whilst the females weigh on average 11.0 g.
 Brown creepers are about 13 cm in size.

-Brown creepers will moult in late summer.
-It is the only time of year in which brown creeper are not vocal all day.

 Brown creepers are the least known of the three species in the genus, despite being relatively common.
 This is due to them often being heard, but not seen as they live amongst the tree canopies and rarely feed on the ground.
 Their conversational song is also relatively indistinct (raspy calls) compared to other small bird species, making them further difficult to identify.

-Song

-Brown creepers are vocal all year round except during late summer.
+Brown creepers are vocal all year round except when they are moulting in late summer.
 Territorial songs peak in spring with only the male brown creepers giving off a long territorial song.
 This song varies from bird to bird.
 The male song will be a mixture of slurs, musical whistles and harsh notes, where as the female song is a rapid sequence of brief notes with the last note being high pitched and prolonged.
 The brown creeper song consists of short and attractive warbles, very distinct from other species, however the "conversational chatter" can be easily confused for other small bush-dwelling birds.